Machealb/GSVD_Iter/README.md

 ## JBD_GSVD.

-Compute a partial GSVD iteratively using the joint bidigonalization of $\{A,B\}$.
+Compute a partial GSVD iteratively using the joint bidigonalization of {A,B}.
 Here are some research papers related to this method.

 1. Zhongxiao Jia, Haibo Li. "[The joint bidiagonalization method for large GSVD computations in finite precision](https://doi.org/10.1137/22M1483608)."
 2. Zhongxiao Jia, Haibo Li. "[The joint bidiagonalization process with partial reorthogonalization](https://doi.org/10.1007/s11075-020-01064-8)."